The Genius 9600 is a brilliant electric toothbrush.

 Ultimately it is clever and worth persisting with until you know you have perfected your routine.
 Once you have you can dip in again every few weeks just to make sure.

 For most, daily use of this setup is just a bit cumbersome.
+A problem overcome with the new Genius X.

-This said, Oral-B have tried to innovate here for the right reasons.
-Their studies have shown that up to 80% of people spend insufficient time brushing in at least one zone of their mouth and 60% of people either didn’t brush their back molars at all, or spent insufficient time brushing them, so you can see why the position detection technology exists.
+This said Oral-B have tried to innovate here for the right reasons.
+Their studies have shown that up to 80% of people spend insufficient time brushing in at least one zone of their mouth and 60% of people either didn’t brush their back molars at all or spent insufficient time brushing them, so you can see why the position detection technology exists.

-In Oral-B’s defence, there are added extras to the app, like the ability to get reminders of when brush heads need replacing and a ‘Fun Zone’ to make brushing a bit less of a chore.
+In Oral-B’s defense, there are added extras to the app, like the ability to get reminders of when brush heads need replacing and a ‘Fun Zone’ to make brushing a bit less of a chore.

 To conclude with the app, it is also worth noting, whilst it is perfectly possible to share a brush handle, the handle can not differentiate between 2 users, so your data synced to the app will be wrong.
 If multiple people in a house want to track and log their data, you need a brush handle for each user.

-You might think all these smart features will drain the built in battery.
+You might think all these smart features will drain the built-in battery.

 Whilst they have some impact, you will get 2 weeks life from the brush between charges.